botondbnagy/adl_cw2/README.md

             --train_size 10000 \
             --epochs 100 \

-   This will print training statistics and save the model weights as a `.pth` file every epoch.
+   This will first extract the compressed ImageNet files, then start printing training statistics and save the model weights as a `.pth` file every epoch.
 Use the flag `--run_plots` to save reconstructions during training.

 ## Fine-Tuning
 1. With the pre-trained encoder weights in the `/weights/` folder, run this command for fine-tuning, which will download Oxford Pets III and start training initialised with the weights given: